Woolloomooloo Council Playground Paddle Tennis Team - circa 1950

 Board

-• Andrew Wells | Chair
+• Andrew Wells | Treasurer

 A long-time local resident, Andrew was the University Librarian at UNSW and contributed widely to university life, serving on the Student Union and Arc Boards from 2004 to 2008.
 He has held senior roles at the National Library of Australia and the State Library of NSW.
 In recognition of his contributions, Andrew received the inaugural Ifould Medal in 2014 and was appointed an AM in 2017 for services to the library profession.

-• Margaret Murphy | Deputy Chair
+• Margaret Murphy | Director

 Margaret has worked in television production with the ABC, BBC, and SBS, and as Executive Producer for major international events including Eurovision and Sydney Mardi Gras.
 With strong leadership and budget management skills, she brings extensive industry experience to the Board.
 Margaret lives in Paddington and volunteers at the Centre.